 10 October 1987

 I don’t really have much to say about The Gargoyles, they played and that’s about all I remember!
-The fact that Hugh from The Housemartins was in the band meant we had a large crowd for the night.
+The fact that Hugh and Ted from The Housemartins were in the band meant we had a large crowd for the night.

 I think first on, Lax Lifetime were local.